Материалът на български виж ТУК.

-EXO made their debut with cult-like status, with almost cinematic aplomb, in the momentous year of 2012 and, thanks to a particular constellation of circumstances, on the even more momentous date, conceptually, of the 8th of April, the real historical date of Christ’s Resurrection (n 2012 the day is even exactly Sunday).
+EXO made their debut with cult-like status, with almost cinematic aplomb, in the momentous year of 2012 and, thanks to a particular constellation of circumstances, on the even more momentous date, conceptually, of the 8th of April, the real historical date of Christ’s Resurrection (and back in 2012 the date is the official Easter Day).
 They stood out straight away with their fantasy concept of coming to Earth from another planet and of possessing super-powers, the most real of which are actually their exceptional choreographic dancing and their vocal harmonies, with which they won me over instantaneously in the first video of theirs I came across.

 The truth is that until quite recently I hadn’t heard of the K-pop (i.e. Korean Pop) phenomenon in world pop music.
 Bits of information began to steal their way towards my heart through the appearances of our Kristian Kostov at Eurovision 2017 while reading comments about how much he resembled a K-pop idol and while listening to his own admissions in sеveral interviews about how much he loves this genre.
 Well, there was no way I could not investigate what this thing was all about!
 I tried three times without success – I listened to various music videos and fan’s compilations but nothing made an impression on me.
 It struck me as too flamboyant in terms of outward appearances and more than anything too unappealing in terms of melody.
 Until, that is, the fourth time, when I came across the song Monster.
 Oh, now this was something wonderful, both musically and visually, to say nothing of the rhythm and the dances!
 Needless to say, I set about searching for other videos by this group called EXO.
 Once I’d watched Overdose and MAMA (I can just say, ‘Wow!’, at this point), I now had some new musical favourites!
 Ko Ko Bop, Universe, Call Me Baby, Growl, Electric Kiss… they inspired waves of awe in me on discovering them and they continue to have this effect on me now.